 This is an example of a company that makes consistent colloidal silver with full transparency.
 If you’re considering buying colloidal silver, be sure the company you’re dealing with is totally upfront about their product.
 If they refuse to answer inquiries or have little to no information, that’s a red flag that you should proceed with care or avoid that product.

 You should also keep track of how often and how much colloidal silver you apply to wounds, as too much might cause healing delays.
 Your pet should be fine as long as you stick to the recommended serving/dosing size.
-Examine the label or contact the manufacturer to learn about the suggested dosage for their particular product.
+Check the label or call the company to find out what the recommended dose is for their product.
 Depending on your dog, the quantity you provide will differ.

 Do Your Own Research